Welcome to The College and Career Center!

 A list of scholarships are in the college office.

-You will be getting emails from the college office with new scholarships regularly, so read the emails from Ms. DiGiorgio
+You will be getting emails from the College Office with new scholarships regularly.
+Read your emails from Ms. DiGiorgio!

-Register to Collegeweeklive.com for live chats with admission counselor's and virtual tours of colleges.
+Click here to Register to College Week for live chats with Admissions Counselors and virtual tours of colleges

 NYU, Hamilton College, Cornell University, Columbia University, Boston University, Vanderbilt University, University of Wisconsin - Madison, United States Air Force Academy, Lehigh University, John Hopkins University, University of Notre Dame, Becknell University, Case Western University, Rensselaer Polytechnic Institute, Union College, Binghamton University, University at Buffalo, University at Albany, Fordham University, Salve Regina University, Rochester Institute of Technology, University of Rochester, University at Delaware, University of Connecticut, Valparaiso University, Hunter College, Baruch College - City College of New York, John Jay College of Criminal Justice, Manhattan College, St. John's University, Embry-Riddle Aeronautical University, St. Joseph University, SUNY Farmingdale, SUNY College at Plattsburg, SUNY College of Brockport, Vaughn College of Technology, Adelphi University